SIP Basics and Pricing

 How much bandwidth do I need?

 Bandwidth needs depend on the codec you use.
 G711, a lossless codec, requires a lot of bandwidth: a standard ADSL connection will support up to 10-12 channels only.
 On the other hand, because G729 requires much less bandwidth, the same connection using this codec should support up to 100 channels.
-Please read our article on codecs to know more about them:
+CALLR supports all major codecs, both for encoding and decoding.
+Please read our article on codecs to learn more about them:

 Can I use a dynamic IP with SIP Trunk?